 I run workshops and courses for professionals and community groups, mentor creative professionals and have taught at several universities, most recently I was a senior lecturer in Audio Production at Bournemouth University.
 I hold a PGCE in Higher Education and am a Fellow of the Higher Education Academy.
 I have worked as an educator as part of my creative practice since 2007.

 I love researching whether in an academic setting or not.
-My PhD entitled 'Music, Narrative, Voice and Presence: Revealing a composed feature methodology' was awarded by Bournemouth University in 2017.
+My PhD entitled 'Music, Narrative, Voice and Presence: Revealing a composed feature methodology' was awarded in 2017 by Bournemouth University, where I am also a visiting fellow.
 My current research interests focus on the relationship between the artistic elements in narrative forms, sound and wellbeing, voice, self and embodiment, music and narrative and musicality.
 Areas of academic interest include: reflective learning theory, practice as research in the arts, autoethnography and the reading and articulation of embodied practitioner knowledge through psychophysical voice work and somatic practices.

 Guest Speaking and Consultation